georgeey123/georgeohene_inventoryapp/README.md

-# Super Store Inventory Management system
+# Inventory Management system

 ## Description

-This is a project to aid stores and warehouses manage their products stock and keep track of sales.
-The program was written in Java and the data persisted in a MySQL database.
+This is a project by George Kofi Ohene-Adjei for DCIT 308 to help stores and warehouses manage their products stock and keep track of sales as.
+The program was written in Java and JavaFx.
+The data persisted in a MySQL database.
 Different categories of products are stored in different data structures.

 ### Categories